NOMID Case Study

 • Quinn started to self-inject at 8 years old

-This case represents one patient's experience.
+This case represents one patient's experience as interviewed in 2017.
 Individual outcomes may vary and are dependent on a patient's clinical history and profile, as well as their treating physician's discretion.

 See the data